Muhammad Abubakar

 Muhammad Abubakar (born in Quetta, Balochistan, Pakistan) is a Pakistani software engineer and entrepreneur who serves as the Co-Founder and Software Engineer at CodeForge, a software development company based in Quetta, Balochistan.
 He is a final semester Software Engineering student at BUITEMS (Balochistan University of Information Technology, Engineering and Management Sciences), one of the leading technology-focused universities in Pakistan's Balochistan province.

 Abubakar is known for building production-grade software systems that serve real users in Quetta and across Pakistan.
-His portfolio includes the Civil Hospital Quetta management system (hosted at birdquetta.com, a government project under the Health Department of Balochistan), the CodeForge Restaurant POS System (serving 47+ restaurants), CodeForge Guardian (Pakistan's first locally-built Windows antivirus software), and several other enterprise-level applications across healthcare, retail, education, and cybersecurity sectors.
+His portfolio includes the Civil Hospital Quetta management system (a government project under the Health Department of Balochistan), the CodeForge Restaurant POS System (serving 47+ restaurants), CodeForge Guardian (Pakistan's first locally-built Windows antivirus software), and several other enterprise-level applications across healthcare, retail, education, and cybersecurity sectors.

 Through CodeForge, Abubakar has delivered over 80 software projects spanning multiple industries including healthcare, food and beverage, education, government, cybersecurity, e-commerce, and logistics.
-His work has been recognized for its contribution to Quetta's emerging technology ecosystem, and his projects have created practical proof that world-class software development can originate from Balochistan.
+His work has been recognised for its contribution to Quetta's emerging technology ecosystem, and his projects have created practical proof that world-class software development can originate from Balochistan rather than being concentrated in Lahore, Karachi, and Islamabad.

 Early life and education